Pecan

-The pecan (/pɪˈkæn/ pih-KAN, /alsoUSpɪˈkɑːn, ˈpiːkæn/ pih-KAHN-,_-PEE-kan, /ˈpiːkən/ PEE-kən; Carya illinoinensis) is a species of hickory native to the Southern United States and northern Mexico in the region of the Mississippi River.
+The pecan (Note: pronounced /pɪˈkæn/ pih-KAN, /alsoUSpɪˈkɑːn, ˈpiːkæn/ pih-KAHN-,_-PEE-kan, /ˈpiːkən/ PEE-kən) (Carya illinoinensis) is a species of hickory native to the Southern United States and northern Mexico in the region of the Mississippi River.

-Originally native to the south-central U.S., the tree is cultivated for its seed primarily in the U.S. states of Georgia, New Mexico, and Texas, Louisiana and in Mexico.
+Originally native to the south-central U.S., the tree is cultivated for its seed primarily in the U.S. states of Georgia, New Mexico, Texas, Louisiana and in Mexico.
 The seed is an edible nut used as a snack and in various recipes, such as praline candy and pecan pie.
 The pecan is the state nut of Alabama, Arkansas, California, Texas, and Louisiana, and is also the state tree of Texas.

 Name

-Pecan derives from an Algonquian word variously referring to pecans, walnuts, and hickory nuts.
+The word "pecan" derives from the Algonquian languages variously referring to pecans, walnuts, and hickory nuts.
 There are many pronunciations, some regional and others not.
 There is little agreement in the United States regarding the "correct" pronunciation, even regionally.

 In 1927, the National Pecan Growers Association acknowledged variant pronunciations while designating one as official and correct: "pronounced as though spelled pea-con ... those in the habit of using any other pronunciation therefore be requested henceforth to adopt exclusively the pronunciation above specified above and hereby adopted by the Association."